FB(LOCAL) - EQUAL EDUCATIONAL OPPORTUNITY

 A parent shall be given written notice of the due process right to an impartial hearing if the parent has a concern or complaint about the District's actions regarding the identification, evaluation, or educational placement of a student with a disability.
 The impartial hearing shall be conducted by a person who is knowledgeable about Section 504 issues and who is not employed by the District or related to a member of the Board in a degree that would be prohibited under the nepotism statute [see DBE].
+The District shall establish and implement a system of procedural safeguards that includes notice, an opportunity for the parents or guardian to examine relevant records, an impartial hearing with an opportunity for participation by the student's parents or guardian, and a review procedure.
 The impartial hearing officer is not required to be an attorney.
 The District and the parent shall be entitled to legal representation at the impartial hearing.

 Records specific to identification, evaluation, and placement as these pertain to Section 504 shall be retained by the District in accordance with law and the District's local records retention schedules.
 [See CPC]